mzfr/slicer/readme.md

 * Return other API keys that are present in `strings.xml` and in `AndroidManifest.xml`
 * List all the file names present in `/res/raw` and `res/xml` directory.
+* Extracts all the URLs and paths.
+    - These can be used with tool like dirsearch or ffuf.

 ## Installation